IBM-Bluemix-Docs/containers/cs_regions.md

 2. If you set up other cluster resources, such as storage, networking, compute, or apps running in pods, the resources and their data remain in the location that you deployed your cluster to.

-3. When you initiate cluster management actions, such as using `bx cs` commands, basic information about the cluster (such as name, ID, user, the command) is routed to a regional endpoint.
+3. When you initiate cluster management actions, such as using `{[bxcs]}` commands, basic information about the cluster (such as name, ID, user, the command) is routed to a regional endpoint.

 ![Understanding where your cluster resources reside](/images/region-cluster-resources.png)